sammyiyke/sammyiyke/README.md

 ## 👯 I’m looking to collaborate on ...
 - Fun projects
-- Projects related to inclusion for disabled and/or the enviroment
+- Projects related to inclusion for with people with special needs and/or the enviroment

 ## 🤔 I’m looking for help with ...